MarkDing/IoT-Developer-Boot-Camp-Wiki/Hardware/Schematic Design Guide.md

   ![](../images/HW-Schematic-Design/Sub-G-Tested-Performance.png)

 - Matching circuits design for 2.4GHz band
-  The 2.4 GHz front end has a unified, single-ended TX and RX pin (2G4RF_IOP), so the TX and RX paths are tied together internally.
+  AN930 describes the 2.4GHz matching method in detail.The 2.4 GHz front end has a unified, single-ended TX and RX pin (2G4RF_IOP), so the TX and RX paths are tied together internally.
 The 2G4RF_ION TX pin has to be grounded at the pin.
 Externally, a single-ended matching network and harmonic filtering are required.

   2 main 2.4 GHz matching topologies are presented here: